 The banking sector is comprised of banks and bankowned mortgage companies and is the largest issuer category in the Norwegian bond market.
-The volume of bonds outstanding from this sector was NOK 830bn at end-2016, or somewhat below half of the total volume outstanding in the market.
+The volume of bonds outstanding from this sector was NOK 970bn at end-2017, or around half of the total volume outstanding in the market.
 A distinction is usually made between bonds that are secured on banks' assets and those that are not.
 Bonds that are not secured can be further classified based on their prioritisation (subordination) in the event the bank must be wound up or in any other way becomes subject to crisis management measures implemented by the authorities.
-Norwegian banks and mortgage companies also raise substantial funding in foreign bond markets (see box: Norwegian banks' and mortgage companies' bond funding abroad).
+Norwegian banks and mortgage companies also raise substantial funding in foreign bond markets (see box: Norwegian Banks' and mortgage companies' bond funding abroad).